Program

 Frequently Asked Questions

-Is Northeastern’s PB-DPT program accredited?
+Is Northeastern’s DPT program accredited?

 Yes, the Physical Therapy program has been fully accredited since 1930.